 Communication Skills

-Another significant example of what listening is to consider how deaf people can understand other people by just reading facial expressions.
+Another significant example of listening is to consider how deaf people can understand other people by just reading facial expressions.
 And they are very good at this, although they are unable to hear.
-So, attentiveness and focus on the verbal and nonverbal signals that we receive through our senses while we are talking to others are the integral components of listening.
+So, attentiveness and focus on the verbal and nonverbal signals that we receive through our senses while we are talking to others are integral components of listening.
 Therefore, Brunfaut & Révész (2014) stated that listening is an interactive process that involves linguistic, neurological, pragmatic and semantic processing.
-However, it is also important to understand how to listen ethical so that we can show respect to speakers (Lumenlearning, 2021).
+However, it is also important to understand how to listen ethically so that we can show respect to speakers (Lumenlearning, 2021).
 Therefore, I always try to actively interpret shared material and analyze the effectiveness of the speakers by listening to my whole body.
-Moreover, l think that listening with creative and critical mindset is also ethically important so we can provide effective feedback to the speakers.
+Moreover, l think that listening with a creative and critical mindset is also ethically important so we can provide effective feedback to the speakers.

 Reference